More Ways to Get Involved…

 We need your help.
 These are the efforts efforts Proud Ground and partners are involved with; can you join us?
 Contact Diane Linn to find out how you can get involved.

-- Oregon Opportunity Network (Oregon ON) and Neighborhood Partnership’s Oregon Housing Alliance both work for legislative initiatives at the state and local level.
+- Housing Oregon and Neighborhood Partnership’s Oregon Housing Alliance both work for legislative initiatives at the state and local level

-- To get more hands on, contact the Welcome Home Coalition to find out about options to volunteer to create a new local source of funding for the Housing Investment Fund.
+- Welcome Home Coalition has opportunities to volunteer to create a new local source of funding for the Housing Investment Fund.
 This will allow for desperately needed resources for programs to get homeless people into housing, to create more affordable rentals, and to provide affordable homeownership opportunities.

-- We are working with the Anti-Displacement Portland Campaign to promote changes to the comprehensive plan to stop the displacement of low-income families and people of color from once diverse Portland neighborhoods.
+- Anti-Displacement Portland Campaign promotes changes to the comprehensive plan to stop the displacement of low-income families and people of color from once diverse Portland neighborhoods.

 - Partners for Affordable Homeownership (co-convened by Proud Ground and Habitat for Humanity Portland/Metro East) is working in collaboration to promote homeownership as part of a complete housing continuum.
 PAH members include Hacienda CDC, Native American Youth and Family Center, African American Alliance for Homeownership, Asian and Pacific Islanders Community Improvement Association, and Portland Community Reinvestment Inc.

 - Contact your elected officials and urge them to act now to make more funds available for affordable homeownership; ask them what they plan to do to increase our region’s supply of homes that working families can afford.
 Remind them that healthy, diverse communities include homes that hard-working, middle-income families can afford.